rossyndicate/NW-CLP-RS/README.md

-This group of targets acquires the Landsat record for our focus lakes as part of the Northern Water project, our internal Cache La Poudre lakes, as well as all lakes greater than 1ha in the CLP HUC12.
+This group of targets acquires the Landsat record for our focus lakes as part of the Northern Water project, our internal Cache La Poudre lakes, as well as all lakes greater than 1 hectare in the CLP HUC12.

 _c_historical_RS_data_collation_: